5 Reasons to Choose a Boys' School

 3. The social pressures are much less stressful.

 Boys mature later than girls do.
-Learning how to cope with and relate to girls on a daily basis in a coeducational setting causes added stress in those early adolescent years.
-That's exactly the time a boys' school is able to jump in and build confidence without the social distractions inherent in a mixed setting.
+Learning how to cope with and relate to girls daily in a coeducational setting causes added stress in those early adolescent years.
+That's precisely when a boys' school can jump in and build confidence without the social distractions inherent in a mixed setting.

 4. Boys become comfortable with non-traditional subjects and activities.